nimit95/AndroidProjectStructure/Readme.md

     * **[bulild.gradle](./AndroidDemo/build.gradle)**

-        We are depending on gradle plugin to run our project.
-In this file gradle plugin version is mentioned for the whole project.
-Android Studio version and gradle plugin version should be same.
+        We are depending on Gradle plugin to run our project.
+In this file, Gradle plugin version is mentioned for the whole project.
+Android Studio version and Gradle plugin version should be same.
 If you open an earlier project then this version should be changed to match the current Android Studio version.

     * **[settings.gradle](./AndroidDemo/settings.gradle)**